 From a still smouldering passage came a radiant figure whose aura filled all present space.

 Gunther Shultz's robe was ripped and torn, his face caked with mud and blood, but none of that seemed to detract from his Demi-god presence.

-Ferris’ was so glad to see the Paladin that she seemed ready to burst into a cry of jubilation.
-A cry of ragged cheers broke from the surviving Mages, hollering Gunther’s name as the tide of darkness receded to the top of the platform and dared not venture closer.
+Ferris' was so glad to see the Paladin that she seemed ready to burst into a cry of jubilation.
+A roar of ragged cheers broke from the surviving Mages, hollering Gunther's name as the tide of darkness receded to the top of the platform and dared not venture closer.
 From below, they could see the shadowy, silhouetted form of Elizabeth regarding them coldly from her vantage point, the whiteness of her pale skin juxtaposed against the sea of writhing shadow that smothered every surface.

-Walken himself was beset by mixed emotions.
+Walken himself was beset by every emotion.

 "As you wish, Paladin," he declared with a bitter smile upon his lips.
 "So long as the Tower is safe, I am yours to do as you see fit."

 She had landed awkwardly, uncertain of her footings until she was already falling.